fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 ## frontend/forest.py: Tree Partitioning

-Conceptually, we overlay the DAG with a forest of trees.
-Each tree is rooted into a specific output to compute.
 Tree partitioning allows us to construct a tree rooted into each output node.
 Each tree depends on placeholders and, possibly, on nodes computed by other trees.
-In a way, a tree is functionally equivalent to a Python function that takes nodes in input and produces the root node.
+A tree is functionally equivalent to a Python function that takes node values in input and produces the tree root node value.

 The corresponding module is [frontend/forest.py](../../civic_digital_twins/dt_model/engine/frontend/forest.py).